Salice Law

 When parents of a child are not married, a paternity action can be filed.
 Paternity determines who the father is and helps ensure the child can get support and have a relationship with both parents.

-A prenuptial agreement is a deal made by a couple before they get married, explaining how their money and property will be divided if they divorce.
+A prenuptial agreement is an agreement made by a couple before they get married, explaining how their money and property will be divided if they divorce or legally separate.

 To read more on this topic, see A.R.S. section 25-202.